GilmendezCR/LoginTest/Login_SWIMLANE/README.txt

 Commands for troubleshooting:
-pip list: This will display all current packages installed pip install selenium: This will intall selenium in case it is not installed
+pip list: This will display all current packages installed pip install selenium: This will intall selenium in case it is not installed pip install html-testRunner: This will install the HTML reports

 To utilize the unitesting module is really important to import it by using: import unittest